danielsitek/gulp-tateru-cli/README.md

 ## Support

-If you have any questions or need help, feel free to open an issue on GitHub or contact the maintainers.
+If you have any questions or need help, feel free to open an issue on GitHub or contact me via [GitHub profile](https://github.com/danielsitek).

 ## License